forta-network/docs/docs/deploying-ml-models.md

 Also, over time you may update and improve the model, so to be able to distinguish and evaluate different models, it’s important to include the model version, score, classification label, and used threshold in the finding.
 When the model is updated, the model version can help separate out findings produced by the old and new model.

-The agent docker image hash can technically be used as a version, but the hash will not be able to tell apart a code update, model update or both, so maintaining separate model and bot versions is key.
+The agent docker image hash can technically be used as a version, but the hash will not be able to tell apart a code update, model update, or both, so maintaining separate model and bot versions is key.
 It may also be helpful to keep a log of the model version and the changes you made so that you’re aware of the techniques you tried before and avoid re-evaluating past experiments.

 ATT bot’s finding outputs (partial):
 ```python